Hunting Regulations & Requirements

 For description of legal bucks, see White-tailed Deer Management Units in White-tailed Deer Hunting.
 Raccoon, fox, opossum, beaver, nutria, coyotes, and bobcats may be legally hunted at night, with or without the use of a light and with dogs, except during the spring turkey season.
 Hunters may hunt raccoon with dogs during the spring turkey season with a permit issued from MDWFP.
 These permits may be obtained online at mdwfp.com.

 Landowners, leaseholders, or their designated agents may take nuisance animals year-round on lands owned or leased by them.
 Beaver, coyotes, nutria, fox, skunk, and wild hogs are classified as nuisance species and can be taken year round by licensed hunters subject to applicable regulations (see MDWFP Rule 7.1).

 Legal weapons for hunting from one-half (1/2) hour after sunset to one-half (1/2) hour before sunrise are restricted to handguns or rifles using no larger than .22 standard rimfire cartridges (no .22 magnums) and shotguns with shot no larger than No. 6.

 When hunting migratory birds, a shotgun must be “plugged” so that it can hold no more than three (3) shells at one loading.

-The hunting of turkeys during the spring gobbler and fall either-sex seasons shall be restricted to shotguns with shot no larger than No. 2 and compound, recurve, crossbow, and long bows.
-However, any quadriplegic may hunt turkey with a rifle.
+Legal weapons to hunt spring turkey are restricted to shotguns with no larger than No. 2 shot and compound, recurve, or long bows.
+However, any quadriplegic may hunt with a rifle.

 Decoys and Bait